acvos/bubbles-container/README.md

 # Bubbles DI

-Minimalistic, extensible, lazy dependency injection container [![Build Status](https://travis-ci.org/acvos/bubbles-container.svg?branch=master)](https://travis-ci.org/acvos/bubbles-container)
+[![Build Status](https://travis-ci.org/acvos/bubbles-container.svg?branch=master)](https://travis-ci.org/acvos/bubbles-container)

-### What?
-Bubbles is a glue that allows you to present your plain old PHP classes as injectable services, so that you can configure your application dependencies and keep your code modular and loosely coupled.
+Minimalistic, extensible, lazy dependency injection container.
+Glue layer that turns your plain old PHP classes into injectable services, so that you can keep your code modular and loosely coupled.

 ### Why?
-It's always good to follow best practices even when you don't use any full-stack frameworks.
+It's always good to follow best practices even when you don't use a full-stack framework.
 If you are writing a small, focused back-end service or script, but still want the full power of DI, Bubbles library is for you.

 ### How?
 ```php